qvotaxon/i18nWeave-vscode/README.md

 ## ⭐ Features

+- **Installation Wizard**

-- **Installation Wizard**: Get up and running in no time using the build-in configuration wizard.
+  Get up and running in no time using the build-in configuration wizard.
 Pick any of the build-in framework configurations and get started in just a few clicks.
 Or with just a few more clicks setup a custom project using i18next translations.

-- **Translation Key Extraction**: This feature allows for the easy extraction of translation keys from code files, which ensures the accurate localization of your application.
+- **Translation Key Extraction**

+  This feature allows for the easy extraction of translation keys from code files, which ensures the accurate localization of your application.

+- **Automatic Translations**

-- **Automatic Translations**: When you add a translation for one locale, translations for all other locales are automatically generated.
+  When you add a translation for one locale, translations for all other locales are automatically generated.
 The following translators have been (or will be) implemented:

-  - [DeepL](https://www.deepl.com/translator) (requires an Api key)
+  - [DeepL](https://www.deepl.com/translator) - Is now in beta - (requires an Api key)
   - [Google Translate](https://translate.google.com) (not implemented yet)

+## Beta Features

+- [DeepL](https://www.deepl.com/translator) - (requires an Api key)

+  Please be aware that since this is still a beta feature, you should take extra care when enabling this feature.
+  If the feature missbehaves it could possibly cause token to be spend is massive amounts.

+  > **If you have a paid account, you probably shouldn't enable this feature yet.**

 <!-- ## Installation